openebs-archive/openebs-docs/docs/mayaonline.md

 ## Installing Director Online agents on Kubernetes

-1. Sign up at MayaData [accout portal](https://account.mayadata.io/) using GitHub/Google credentials or with Local authenticaltion .
+1. Sign up at MayaData [account portal](https://account.mayadata.io/) using GitHub/Google credentials or with Local authentication .
-2. Click on `Go to Director Online` from portal page.
+2. Click on **Go to Director Online** from portal page.
-3. Create a project and choose the Kubernetes platform.
+3. Create a project for the first time and choose the Kubernetes platform.
 4. Copy the kubectl command that is presented and run it in your Kubernetes environment.

-Once your cluster is connected to Director Online, start exploring stateful applications and OpenEBS storage running in your cluster.
+Once your cluster is connected to Director Online, start exploring stateful applications and OpenEBS storage which are running in your cluster.

 <br><br>